CBC and CGI Workshop Registration

 Where is the workshop?

-It will be held on Blackboard-Collaborate platform, and will run from 9:00am to 12:00pm on the date indicated.
+It will be held on zoom, and will run from 10:00am to 2:00pm EST on the dates indicated.

 How do I apply?